BY: Statistics Fundamentals Team

 Finding F Critical Values Without a Table

-Statistical software gives exact F critical values for any df combination, which is especially useful when your df falls between the values listed in a printed table.
+Statistical software gives exact F critical values for any df combination, especially useful when your df falls between printed table values.

 Excel